-The entities that will be liable to pay levies are those that are subject to the regulatory activities outlined in Table 1.
-The total levy a regulated entity matters.
+The entities that will be liable to pay levies are those that are subject to the regulatory activities outlined in Table 3.
+The total levy a regulated entity must pay is equal to the sum of the levy amounts applicable to the entity for each industry subsector the entity falls under for a financial year.